500,000 dead, a number almost too large to grasp

 Here are three ways to visualize the monstrous death toll of the coronavirus in this country

-A little less than a year ago, covid-19 had killed just a handful of people in the United States.
+A year ago, covid-19 had killed just a handful of people in the United States.
 Now, the pandemic’s official death toll equals the size of a major city, more than the population of Kansas City, Mo., and nearly as many as Atlanta or Sacramento.

 It can be hard to grasp the enormity — almost half a million people, gone.
 What if we imagined them traveling as one group?
 Or killed in action?
 Or all buried together?